Erickuby/Multiple-Choice-Quiz/README.md

 You are required to submit BOTH of the following for review:

-* The URL of the functional, deployed application.
+* The URL of the functional, deployed application: https://erickuby.github.io/Multiple-Choice-Quiz/

 * The URL of the GitHub repository.
-Give the repository a unique name and include a README describing the project.
+Give the repository a unique name and include a README describing the project: https://github.com/Erickuby/Multiple-Choice-Quiz/edit/master/README.md

 ---
 © 2022 edX Boot Camps LLC.
 Confidential and Proprietary.
 All Rights Reserved.